Hit by a Semi-Truck in NC: What to Do Next

 Commercial trucks operating across state lines are regulated by the Federal Motor Carrier Safety Administration (FMCSA).
 These federal rules govern almost every aspect of trucking operations and exist on top of North Carolina state law.

 Fatigued driving is one of the leading causes of truck accidents.
-When a driver violates hours-of-service rules, it is strong evidence of negligence.
+When a driver violates any of these rules -- and ELD data shows exactly when they did -- it is strong evidence of negligence.
+The trucking company can also be directly liable if it pressured drivers to run illegally or dispatched a driver who had already exhausted their hours.

-Since 2019, most commercial trucks are required to have electronic logging devices (ELDs) that automatically record driving time.
+Since December 2017, most commercial trucks are required to have electronic logging devices (ELDs) that automatically record driving time.
 These devices replaced paper logs, which were easy to falsify.
-ELD data can prove whether a driver was exceeding their hours when the accident occurred.

 Vehicle Maintenance and Inspection